alfonsoegio/BCSLA/README.md

 ## Introduction

-Recent publications (see [1] and [2]) analyze the possibility of making use of blockchain features to approach SLA contract management.
+Recent publications (see [1] and [2]) analyze the possibility of making use of blockchain features to handle SLA contract management.

 ## Monitoring agents

-[2] exposes some closer approach about how this SLA management workflow can be applied to virtualized network functions and services.
+In particular [2] describes a closer approach about how this SLA management workflow can be applied to virtualized network functions and services.
 Anyway the schema relies on a trusted monitoring solution supported by some agents lowering a bit the decentralization of the solution.